sonidosmutantes/apicultor/doc/Dev-Guidelines.md

   * Deprecate unused code

 * Documentation in .md files using Markdown
-  * Convention: Names starts with a caps and spaces are replaced by '-'
+  * Convention: Names starts with a caps and spaces are replaced by '-'.
+Example: 'Dev-Guidelines.md'